martinpickering64/carolinegreson.com/content/home/gallery.md

 weight = 20  # Order that this section will appear.

 title = "Gallery"
 subtitle = "These images give you a taste of some of the Willow Sculptures I have been working on.
-To see more of my work please take at look at [my complete Gallery](/gallery)."
+To see more of my work, please take at look at [my complete Gallery](/gallery)."

 [content]
   # Page type to display.
 E.g. project.